aman-17/Issue-Management-LLM/issue_tagging/README.md

 #MulDIC
 Run the following files to evaluate the MulDIC datasets

+For more information onthis dataset, please refer to the [here](https://github.com/chang26/MulDIC) in the sub-package.
 - `lvlm_gemini_pro.py`, This Python script appears to utilize the google.generativeai library, specifically the GenAI module, to interact with Google's Generative AI models, particularly the gemini-pro-vision model.

 - `lvlm_gpt_vision.py`, This Python script utilizes the OpenAI API to generate responses to issue titles and code snippets extracted from a dataset.